Mathematical analysis and numerical resolution of a heat transfer problem arising in water recirculation: Numerical resolution

 \subsection{Numerical results}

 This final subsection is devoted to present some numerical results that we have obtained using realistic coefficients and data.
 Nevertheless, for the sake of clarity and comprehensibility, we will show results for a simplified 2D domain.
 For this purpose, we have considered a rectangular domain $\Omega=[0,16] \times [0,19]$ (measured in meters), corresponding a reservoir, in which we have distributed $N_{CT}=4$ collector/injector pairs with a symmetrical configuration similar to that shown in Fig.~\ref{figure1}.
 For the time discretization we have chosen a time step of $\Delta t=1800$ seconds with $N=96$ time steps (which represents a time period of 2 days), and for the space discretization we have used a regular mesh formed by triangles of characteristic size $h=0.5$ meters (corresponding to $1599$ vertices).
 Finally, the finite element spaces employed for space discretizations have been the Taylor-Hood element $\mathcal{P}_2/\mathcal{P}_1$ for the hydrodynamic model, and the Lagrange $\mathcal{P}_2$ element for the water temperature.
-In Fig.~\ref{figure2} we can observe the evolution of a standard radiation temperature $T_r$ along the whole period of 2 days ($17.28 \ 10^4$ seconds).
-The parameters used for the numerical resolution of the coupled system can be seen in Table \ref{Table}.
+In Fig.~\ref{figure2} we can observe the evolution of the radiation temperature: